spacetimecausality/spacetimecausality.github.io/_pages/about.md

 </h1>

 Welcome to the STAR Group, a reading group dedicated to exploring **causal inference in spatio-temporal systems**, including methodological, theoretical, and applied perspectives.
-We meet **every other Wednesday at 15:00 CET** to discuss cutting-edge research and foster interdisciplinary collaboration.
+We meet **every other Wednesday at 15:00 CET** on Microsoft Teams.

 <div style="margin-top: 2em;"></div>
 ---